Blacka Di Danca

-Blacka began to learn more about music and performing when he began regularly joining the group New Kingston on the road.
+Blacka began learning more about music and performing when he regularly joined the group New Kingston on the road.
 One night after a show where the group opened and played alongside Frankie Paul, he was able to stay in the club after hours, which made history as the night he experienced his first dancehall party.

 This early dancehall experience would change his life as he realized dancing was something he felt called to do.
 When he looked into the crowd he saw two dancers doing the same dance in matching outfits and this sportsmanship reminded him of synchronized swimming.
 After that vivid introduction to Jamaican movement and sound, Blacka reached out to his friend JC Smoove, who was also a dancer.
 From there, he started training with Smoove’s guidance, which led him to begin learning Passa Passa dances by watching the Jamaican-based dancehall event on DVDs.

 As he started going to various clubs including Temptations on Church Avenue, dancing became a nightly routine.
 Some of Blacka’s earliest influences came from the Crazy Hype Family, Active Dancers, and French Konnection dance crews, which he would watch as a means to learn.
 As his profile started rising in the dance scene, so did that of New Kingston as not only a band but also a sound system.
 Whenever they were booked for events, they would enlist Blacka as their official dancer, creating the show that would officially launch Blacka Di Danca.

 As Blacka continued dancing and becoming more known on the Brooklyn scene, he began to overcome his early fears of stage fright.
 As his eyes got brighter, his smile grew wider and the opportunities began to pour in.
 One of his earliest memories of patrons watching him dance and liking what he brought to the table was a Dance competition at the Binghamton University Carnival.
 Blacka performed to an excitedly engaged audience with longtime friend DJ AK where he took home first place.

 This constant study of dance and movement became a prevalent aspect of Blacka’s life.
 He heavily immersed himself into dancehall culture, honorarily adopted as a Jamaican, through his experience literally living in the dancehalls of Brooklyn.
 For him, his love of dancehall was also about understanding the people, the food, the taste, and the sounds.
 In 2007, he experienced his first booking to perform in Virginia with JC Smoove and Byrd Hype.